 Selenium Testing:

 For the front end we used automated testing with selenium to make sure that the flow of the website was correct.
 During the selenium testing we automated the black box tests as well as added more detailed test cases to make sure that the website was running as we expected.
 The majority of the tests passed when we did a full run of the test cases.
-The tests that were not passing involved the websites ability to update certain information in the database.
-The website is supposed to be able to be able to updates comments and status for each individual report that exists.
-Due to the fact that we have yet to implement these features, all the tests cases involving comments and status updates failed.
+The tests that were not passing involved the website’s ability to update certain information in the database.
+The website is supposed to be able to update comments and status for each individual report that exists.
+Because we have yet to implement these features, all the tests cases involving comments and status updates failed.

 Django Testing: